Why We Do It

 By the mid-1990s, residents in the Bay area (largely retirees), began experimenting with oyster aquaculture, a technique that was seeing great success in France and the Pacific Northwest.
 Oyster aquaculture was nothing new – it dates back to Roman times – but it had hardly seemed necessary, given the Bay’s tremendous natural fecundity.
 France, for instance, resorted to aquaculture because it had depleted its native resources … by the 1860s.
 And so aquaculture was viewed as a last resort of a dying industry – or as was the case in the Pacific Northwest, it was a method for growing a foreign oyster.

 What wasn’t fully appreciated was that aquaculture was the right answer, regardless of the situation.
-Just a century of traditional harvest methods (dredging and tonging) had devastated the seafloor, tearing up critical grasses and creating vast wastelands of soft mud.
+A century of intensive extraction had devastated the Bay's seafloor, tearing up critical grasses and creating vast wastelands of soft mud.
 That the Chesapeake was looking at aquaculture before it had completely decimated its natural stock was, for us at least, a sign of hope.